Target audience

 - Energy geostructures in new and existing constructions

-- Analysis and design (e.g., energy, geotechnical, and structural) of energy piles
+- Energy analysis and design of energy piles

 Teaching approach